KILTprotocol/demo-mobile-wallet/README.md

 _The sporran (/ˈspɒrən/; Scottish Gaelic for "purse"), a traditional part of Scottish Highland dress, is a pouch that performs the same function as pockets on the pocketless kilt.
 Made of leather or fur, the sporran serves as a **wallet** for any other necessary personal items._ ([Source](https://en.wikipedia.org/wiki/Sporran))

 **Sporran** is the demo mobile wallet for a KILT Claimer.
 A claimer can use Sporran to:
-* Create an idenity and store it encrypted on the device;
+* Create an identity and store it encrypted on the device;
 * Create claims;
-* Request attestations;
+* Request attestations for these claims;
 * Add contacts by scanning their address as a QRCode;
 * Transfer KILT Tokens.